-UoN Services Limited (the U) are offering a 20 week (160 hours total) Industry Scholarship (Student Support) worth $2880.
-Apply for the scholarship semester 2, 2013 for the chance to get involved in Campus Life in order to get invaluable hands on industry experience while building your résumé.
-Download a position description here.
+UoN Services Limited (the U) are offering a 20 week (160 hours total) Industry Scholarship (Student Support) worth $2880 for semester 1 2014, with the option to renew in semester 2 for a further 20 weeks.
+Apply for the scholarship to get involved in Campus Life in order to get invaluable hands on industry experience while building your résumé.
+Download the position description for 2014 here.

 THE SUCCESSFUL CANDIDATE WILL GET THE OPPORTUNITY TO:

 - Assist in creating and monitoring a viable model for introduction of student support initiatives under the ESIS program.